top of page

 AND MINISTRY

 There are moments in life when everything changes.
 When a quiet nudge becomes an undeniable push, when a flicker of faith ignites into a blazing fire.
-My journey to founding Brickhouse Ministries was not an overnight revelation, but a gradual, powerful transformation: one that shaped my faith, my family, and my mission in ways I never anticipated.
+My journey to founding Brickhouse Ministries was not an overnight revelation, but a gradual, powerful transformation: one that shaped my belief, my family, and my life in ways I never anticipated.

 As I grew older, I found myself craving more.
 I wanted to not just believe, but to know why I believed.
-I wanted to understand theology beyond the Sunday sermons.
-That desire led me to an insatiable pursuit of knowledge: I began reading, researching, and studying, immersing myself in the works of great Christian thinkers.
-The more I learned, the more I wanted to know, and as my faith grew, so did my commitment to raising my own family in a Christian home.
+I wanted to understand scripture beyond the Sunday sermons.
+I remember reading Kyle Idleman's "Not a Fan" right out of college, and while it resonated with me then about the difference between being a cultural Christian and a true disciple of Christ, I wasn't yet ready to fully embrace what that meant.
+That desire for deeper understanding led me to an insatiable pursuit of knowledge: I began reading, researching, and studying, immersing myself in the works of great Christian thinkers.
+The more I learned, the more I wanted to know, and as my devotion grew, so did my commitment to raising my own family in a Christian home.

-The first major shake-up in my faith journey came with the passing of my father-in-law.
+The first major shake-up came with the passing of my father-in-law.
 Grief has a way of stripping away pretense, of forcing you to confront the reality of your beliefs.
-It was during this season of loss that I felt, for the first time, the Holy Spirit pushing me: not just to lean on my faith for comfort, but to step into something greater.
+It was during this season of loss that I felt, for the first time, the Holy Spirit pushing me: not just to lean on my belief for comfort, but to step into something greater.

 Being a husband to my wife as she grieved, watching my children experience their first brush with significant loss: these moments were painful, but they were also profound.
-It was as if God was preparing me, stirring something within me that I didn’t fully understand yet.
-I pressed further into my faith, hungry for more than just personal knowledge.
+It was as if God was preparing me, stirring something within me that I didn't fully understand yet.
+This loss drove me deeper into Scripture and theological study, hungry for more than just personal knowledge.
 I wanted to be able to articulate, defend, and share what I was learning.

 My reading became more focused, more intentional.
 I dove deep into Christian theological works, exploring texts that challenged and strengthened my understanding of the faith.
-John Calvin’s Institutes of the Christian Religion, John Williamson Nevins' The Mystical Presence, the works of C.S.
-Lewis, William Lane Craig’s philosophical defenses of Christianity: each book added another brick to the foundation of my faith.
-Even popular books like Not a Fan helped me see the difference between being a cultural Christian and a true disciple of Christ.
+John Calvin's Institutes of the Christian Religion, John Williamson Nevins' The Mystical Presence, the works of C.S.
+Lewis, William Lane Craig's philosophical defenses of Christianity, Josh McDowell's Evidence That Demands a Verdict: each book added another brick to the foundation of my walk with God.
+I found myself returning to Idleman's message with new eyes, finally understanding what it truly meant to move beyond being a fan to being a follower.

 It was during this period that my heart began to feel an undeniable tug toward ministry.
-I wasn’t entirely sure what that meant at the time, but I knew I couldn’t ignore it.
-I began providing pulpit supply at my local church, stepping into a role that, while daunting, felt more natural than I had anticipated.
-Preaching and teaching the Word of God felt right: like something I had been called to all along.
-I was beginning to feel truly strong in my faith, as though I was stepping into the purpose God had laid out for me.
+I wasn't entirely sure what that meant at the time, but I knew I couldn't ignore it.
+When my local church invited me to provide pulpit supply, I stepped into a role that, while daunting, felt more natural than I had anticipated.
+The more I preached and taught, the more right it felt: like something I had been called to all along.
+I was beginning to feel truly strong in my relationship with Christ, finally in orbit around the purpose God had laid out for me.

 And then, the metaphorical asteroid hit.